leeebo/ESP-Drone/README.md

 | RXD0 |  |  |
 | GPIO35 | ADC\_7\_BAT | VBAT/2 |

+>note * Only the first device attaching to the bus can use CS0 pin.

 Note: Please pay attention to the flash voltage switch when using GPIO12.

 You can use `espefuse.py` to fix the flash voltage to 3.3v